Normally, one cools down after working or exercising hard. In remote viewing, the cool down comes first.

 This introduces the topic of “cool-down.”
 The question of cool-down comes up regularly in various remote viewing forums.
 “What do you do to cool down?”
 I’m often asked.
 Or, “Is it really necessary to cool down?”
 Or other variations on the theme.

 Over time we used the Hemi-Sync prep less and less for our ERV sessions.
-The belief was that once you got the hang of Hemi-Sync, you could set up that same altered state without the need for the audio signal.
-And it appeared true–at least for me.
+Once you got the hang of Hemi-Sync, it seemed you could set up that same altered state without the need for an audio signal.
+At least, so it appeared true–at least for me.